Get your hand sanitizer costume. Halloween is still happening.

 “Most of that is worn by college people going to bars, and I think that a lot of the bars are going to be shut down,” he said.

 The outlook for Halloween was as grim as a reaper at the outset of the pandemic, with companies like Hershey cutting back on candy packaging tied to trick-or-treating and some pop-up retailers for spooky wares waiting to secure physical spaces.
 But in the past two months, many Americans have leaned into fictional fright in an all-too terrifying year.
-They are going all out on decorations like inflatable witches and hanging skeletons as part of a broader spending blitz on home goods, and they are snapping up costumes as they look to celebrate Halloween safely, with many viewing it as a last outdoor hurrah before winter descends.
+They are going all-out on decorations like inflatable witches and hanging skeletons as part of a broader spending blitz on home goods, and they are snapping up costumes as they look to celebrate Halloween safely, with many viewing it as a last outdoor hurrah before winter descends.

 “Halloween is turning out to be the last potential holiday that people can celebrate, either outside under a patio with some heating lamps or being able to trick or treat, before Thanksgiving hits,” said Robert Berman, chief executive of Rasta Imposta, a costume seller.
 “The whole family is getting into the spirit because everyone keeps saying we need Halloween; we need something for the kids,” added Berman, who is closely involved with the Halloween & Costume Association trade group.